Anjok07/ultimatevocalremovergui/README.md

     - [DilanBoskan](https://github.com/DilanBoskan) - The main UVR GUI developer.
 Thank you for helping bring the GUI to life!
 Your hard work and continued support are greatly appreciated.
     - [tsurumeso](https://github.com/tsurumeso) - The engineer who authored the original AI code.
 Thank you for the hard work and dedication you put into the AI code UVR is built on!

+## Change Log

+- **v4 vs. v5***
+   - The v5 models are *much* better and greatly outperform v4 models
+   - All v2 and v4 models have been removed
+   - Stacked models have been entirely removed
+   - The NFFT, HOP_SIZE, and SR values are now set internally

+- **Upcoming v5.1 Update**
+   - Model ensembling
+   - MDX-NET AI engine and model support

 ## Installation

 The application was made with Tkinter for cross-platform compatibility, so it should work with Windows, Mac, and Linux systems.
 However, this application has only been tested on Windows 10 & Linux Ubuntu.